Hometown - YA Fiction - Work in Progress

 caught between pulling guys off or getting the hell out of there when the

-hung over the fifty-yard line.
-Then came a shriek that brought everyone to a
+shriek brought everyone to a halt.

-body, feet twitching, leaking blood onto the field.
-I tried but couldn’t look
+sidelines lay a crumpled figure, feet twitching, leaking blood onto the field.
+I

-away, how the blood shined under the lights, like it was painted on the grass.
+stood frozen, staring at how the blood shined under the lights, like it was

-I started towards the man as he wiggled around, side to side, his mouth an O
+painted on the grass.
+Eventually I started towards the man as he wiggled

-lips.
-I knelt to check on him when the police closed in and shoved me off as an
+police closed in and shoved me off as an ambulance arrived and medics huddled

-I stood motionless, still staring
+I stood motionless, still holding

-at him when the ambulance drove onto the field.
+my breath when the ambulance drove onto the field.

 It took a half hour to clear things

 completely.
-At some point a coach grabbed me, pulled me away.
-I turned away
+At some point a coach turned me away from the ambulance driving on

-grunt and moan.
-The scoreboard still showed we were down 10-0, the second quarter
+The scoreboard still showed we were

-stopped with 8:42 left to play.
-We still had all of our timeouts.
+down 10-0, the second quarter stopped with 8:42 left to play.
+We still had all

 Coach Campbell rushed us to the